Algorithms for the ferromagnetic Potts model on expanders: Typical structure of the Potts model

 In this section, we give a proof of Theorem~\ref{thm:pt}.
 A useful perspective on the random cluster model comes from tilted bond percolation, providing a distribution on edge subsets of a graph that with $q=1$ is precisely the usual notion of (independent) bond percolation.
 For integer $q$, there is a coupling between the distributions given by the Potts and random cluster models due to Edwards and Sokal~\cite{ES88} which we now describe.
 Given a subset of edges from the random cluster model, color each component with a color uniformly from $[q]$ to obtain a vertex coloring distributed according to the Potts model.
 In reverse, one performs bond percolation (with a particular probability) on the monochromatic components of a coloring from the Potts model.
 See e.g.~\cite{Sok05} for a thorough treatment of the function $Z$ and the various combinatorial quantities that it encodes, including the equivalence of~\eqref{eqn:pottspartition} and~\eqref{eq:FKrep}.

-\begin{proof}[Proof of Theorem~\ref{thm:pt}] For part~\ref{part:pt1}, we use the Koteck\'y--Preiss theorem for the high temperature cluster expansion to argue that all polymers have size $O(\ln n)$ with high probability.
+\begin{proof}[Proof of Theorem~\ref{thm:pt}] For part~\ref{part:pt1}, we use the Koteck\'y--Preiss theorem for the high-temperature cluster expansion to argue that all polymers have size $O(\ln n)$ with high probability.
 In order to do this, let $L=(1+\delta)\ln n$ and consider the truncated cluster expansion for $\Xi$.
 Recall that

-We have that $|\ln\Xi(L)-\ln\Xi\,|\leq n^{-\delta}$.
+We have that $\left|\ln\Xi(L)-\ln\Xi\right|\leq n^{-\delta}$.
 Therefore, if we let $\tilde{Z}_G$ be the sum over configurations with components of size at most $L$, we have

 and so, with high probability all components are on at most $(1+\delta)\ln n$ vertices.
 To get a configuration of the Potts model we make use of the Edwards–Sokal coupling \cite{ES88} by coloring each component at random with one of the $q$ colors.
 Note that if $C_1,\dots,C_K$ are the components we have